Psideralis/Data-Structures-and-Algorithms/README.md

 ## Netartifacts
 - Artifacts that operate natively with the network.
 Not included.
 Contact Psideralis for further information.
 ## Cryptoartifacts
-- Artifacts that operate natively with security standard.
+- Artifacts that operate natively with security standards.
 Not included.
 Contact Psideralis for further information.
 	- Uses Psideralis Math & Binary Utilities.
 ## Netcryptoartifacts
 - Artifacts that operate natively with network and security standards.
 Not included.
 Contact Psideralis for further information.